Showing posts with label train depot. Show all posts

 Ava ordered an orange crushed soda in a bottle.

-I told our waitress that Ave loves to visit museums, and she told AVA I have something to show you.
+I told our waitress that Ava loves to visit museums, and she said, 'Ava, I have something to show you.'

 She took a quarter out of the register, and we walked to the back of the restaurant.

-She placed a quarter in the slot, and a piano began to play; also, a hand-held organ began to play.
+She placed a quarter in the slot, and a piano and a hand-held organ began to play.

 We thanked her and began our journey to Lawrenceburg.

-We had to return to Krogers to pick up my salmon and cantaloupe that I had left at the store the day before.
+We had to return to Kroger's to pick up the salmon and cantaloupe I had left at the store the day before.

 It began to rain as we started our journey home.

-Today, we went to Florence Library to see Microwave Dave and to make musical instruments out of trash.
+Today, we visited the Florence Library to see Microwave Dave and create musical instruments out of trash.

 Ava made a guitar out of a shoe box.